pikvm/pikvm/pages/arduino_hid.md

 |------------|--------|
 | <img src="/img/arduino_spi_hid_rpi.jpg" alt="A closeup of the Raspberry Pi wired to the breadboard." width=300/> | <img src="/img/arduino_spi_hid_bb.jpg" alt="Arduino on a breadboard fully wired to the Pi." width=300/> |

-If the microcontroller will be powered by USB for programming, the 5V connection is not required and should be disconnected unless the Arduino will be programmed using the Raspberry Pi's power before connecting it to a host.
-While leaving this wire may not cause damage, the Raspberry Pi does not have backcurrent protection so it is recommended the 5V connection in the diagram and pictures be removed prior to host connection.
+Programming assumes the Arduino is powered via USB, either from the connected host or the Pi itself.
+If the USB is not connected, 5 V may be provided by the Raspberry Pi GPIO but should be disconnected prior to connecting USB to the microcontroller's USB port.
+The Raspberry Pi does not have backcurrent protection, a circuit using one or more Schottky diodes can be built to OR power from multiple sources but it's easier and more cost effective to avoid conflict and voltage differences between power supplies by leaving the 5 V wire disconnected.

 ### Preparing the installation for SPI devices and programming